lack3r/InspireMe/README.md

 * and many others

 ### Todo:

-- [ ] Read quotes from a json file
 - [ ] Add a play/mute icon and play a motivational sound in the background
 - [ ] Find a few more beautuful colors and use them
 - [ ] Add credits for the quotes